unclebob/spacewar/README.md

  * WRP - Your warp engines.
 As they degrade you'll notice the warp leaps become erratic.

- As long as LIF is not black, these systems will be gradually repaired.
+ As long as either LIF or HUL are not black, these systems will be gradually repaired.
  So it is often a good idea to warp away from a bad situation and wait the repairs out.